Lise Wiik

 Lise Solveig Wiik (born 23 March 1947) is a Norwegian teacher, researcher and politician for the Labour Party.

 She served as a deputy representative to the Parliament of Norway from Telemark during the terms 2001-2005, 2005-2009 and 2013-2017.
-On the local level Wiik was the mayor of Notodden from 2007 to 2011, and she has served as a member of Telemark County Council.
+On the local level Wiik was the mayor of Notodden Municipality from 2007 to 2011, and she has served as a member of Telemark County Council.

 She has been a lecturer and dean at Telemark University College, chair of the Notodden Blues Festival since 2010 and the Telemark Research Institute since 2011.